aschuerch/MBBI_ComputerPracticum/_episodes/10-Genome_Annotation.md

 > ## Challenge: Annotation of *S.aureus*
 >
-> In addition to *E.coli*, there is an assembled, but unannotated genome of *S.aureus* in the assembly folder.
+> In addition to *E.coli*, there is an assembled, but unannotated genome of *S.aureus* on your remote machine.
 Can you annotate this genome as well?

 > Hint:
 > ~~~